 Upholstery fabric usually refers to the decorative fabrics and textiles that cover your chairs and sofas, with it also being used for wall coverings.
 The uses of upholstery fabrics requires that it be durable and has an ability to withstand wear and tear.
 When looking at decorator and designer fabrics that are intended for upholstery it is important that you find a suitable wearing fabric for the use that it will receive daily.
-While a beautiful fabric is important to achieve your desired decorating look, it is also important to use higher quality fabrics for your heavier use, while light weight fabrics can be used accent furniture that receives only occasional use.
-While not all fabrics show a rating factor, many high quality decorator and designer fabrics will show a value for a Double Rub test which denotes the amount of wear the fabric will take.
-The higher this number is the more durable these fabrics are.
+While a beautiful fabric is important to achieve your desired decorating look, it is also important to use higher quality fabrics for your heavier use.
+While light weight fabrics can be used accent furniture that receives only occasional use it is important to use an upholstery weight fabric for daily use, which are typically made of a woven textile.
+While not all fabrics show a rating factor, many high quality upholstery fabrics will show a value for a Double Rub test which denotes the amount of wear the fabric will take.
+The higher this number is, the more durable these fabrics are.
 Be sure to look at and feel a fabric you would like to use for upholstery that does not have a double rub value listed.
-Remember this, If a decorator or designer fabrics has a double rub value listed for it, then it is definitely rated for use as upholstery, otherwise it may be drapery fabric suitable for curtains, bedding, pillows, table linens and more.
-Some great upholstery fabrics can be found in manufacturers such as S Harris, Showcase, Stout, Sunbrella, Swavelle Millcreek, and Thybony.
-Waverly, Stout, Portfolio and Wesco as well as Zimmer and Rohde also offer an extensive line of quality fabrics for upholstery that are available by the yard and offer samples and discount pricing.
+Remember this, if a decorator or designer fabric has a double rub value listed for it, then it is definitely rated for use as upholstery, otherwise it may be drapery fabric suitable for curtains, bedding, pillows, table linens and more.
+Fabrics produced from man made fibers such as polyester, rayon, acrylic, viscose and other petroleum based products exhibit the best qualities as far as colorfastness and heavy duty durability is concerned.
+This is apparent in the fabrics offered for outdoor upholstery use by Sunbrella and Tommy Bahama that receive severe exposure, all use these long lasting fiber types.
+Some great upholstery fabrics can be found in manufacturers such as Barrow, Merrimac, S Harris, Showcase, Stout and Swavelle Millcreek.
+Stout and Portfolio as well as Wesco also offer an extensive line of quality fabrics for furniture upholstery use that are available by the yard.
+Samples and discount pricing are offered on all the various lines of upholstery fabrics.

 Natural Fabrics suitable for drapery.

-- Cotton fabrics are used extensively for draperies.
+- Cotton fabrics are used extensively for draperies and bedding and can be found in all the Premier Prints and Michael Miller fabric selections.
 Cotton fibers handle abrasion and accept dye beautifully giving it the ability to be printed on in a wide range of colors.
 Cotton is capable of accepting finishes and treatments that render it shrink-resistant, stain-repellent, flameproof and water-repellent.
 With cotton being a natural fiber it is susceptible to fading and rotting when exposed to direct sunlight and heat and thus should be used with a lining fabric to extend its life.

 - Another fabric suitable for drapery is linen.
 Like cotton, linen also has a strong fiber that is easily dyed and has the ability to be made to resemble a variety of finishes.
 The linen yarns unevenness gives it a natural richness, with the slick nature of the fiber giving it a luster and the ability to ward off dirt.
 Linen fabrics are very good at holding their shape, but are also able to be wrinkled easily.
-Linen is often blended with cotton and other fibersto make a stronger fabric that resists wrinkling much better than linen by itself.
+Linen is often blended with cotton and other fibers to make a stronger fabric that resists wrinkling much better than linen by itself and are offered in this manner by Covington.

 - Wool has a natural spiral that creates air pockets that insulate against winter cold and summer heat.
 This characteristic and its smooth drape, make wool well suited for draperies.
-Wool tends to spring back to its original shape when stretched and is also more naturally resistant to sunlight than plant based natural fabrics.
+Wool tends to spring back to its original shape when stretched and is also more naturally resistant to sunlight than plant based natural fabrics and as such is a favorite fabric choice in designer Ralph Laurens fabrics.

 Synthetic Fabrics suitable for drapery